Create Mesh

 Combine

-When combining multiple meshes, the UV2s are by default kept as is.
-Use this option to recompute them by uwrapping the combined mesh
+When combining meshes, UV2 coordinates are kept as-is by default.
+Enable this to recompute them by unwrapping the combined mesh.

 Group Meshes

-If enabled, only meshes sharing the same VMesh index will be combined together.
+When enabled, only meshes sharing the same VMesh index are combined together.

 Include Normals